 Civil societies should treat pregnant women with respect and compassion.
 State laws can hold those who victimize pregnant women accountable for violence against the woman and her unborn baby.
-Women who conceive due to rape should be compensated for the added expense of bringing the baby to term.
-And women receiving child support should begin receiving it as soon as it is confirmed she is pregnant to help cover the cost of prenatal healthcare and the necessities of parenting.
+Women receiving child support should begin receiving it as soon as it is confirmed she is pregnant to help cover the cost of prenatal healthcare and the necessities of parenting.